-Health delivery and social determinants of health
+Healthcare delivery and social determinants of health

 The loco-national health delivery system and social risk factors for inequitable care are often the critical determinants of the treatment strategy.
 The recent ADA-EASD statement aptly highlights that.
 In Afro-Asian countries, the healthcare systems vary widely between countries and often within a country.
 Access to insurance or a state-sponsored medical facility may not be universally available.
 Not uncommonly, the cost of therapy for diabetes has to be borne by the patient and their family and may interfere with the therapeutic choice.
 Even then, when used timely and judiciously, inexpensive medicines such as sulphonylureas, metformin and non-analogue insulins have proven long-term efficacy in preventing micro- and macrovascular complications.
 These benefits continue for decades as evident from the The UK Prospective Diabetes Study.
-Expensive medicines and social risk factors for inequality to the continue for decades as evident from the The UK Prospective Diabetes Study.
+Leave the continue for decades as evident from the The UK Prospective Diabetes Study.